MU94W/FlexibleAttention/README.md

 # Flexible-Attention
-An attention mechanism implementation based on keras
+An attention mechanism implementation based on keras.
+Please don't use it now!
+So many bugs there!